sergiolc/streaming-ui/README.md

 # Streaming UI - Mock
 Simple UI for testing Streaming Service.
-Authentication and video streaming arer mocked for testing purpose only.
+Authentication and video streaming are mocked for testing purpose only.

 ## Development server